drball/scifi-ideas-generators/content/alien-name-generator.md

 With several hundred thousand possible combinations, the usefulness, legibility, & strangeness of the generated alien names does vary significantly!

 For more alien character names, press the button.
-If you want names of alien species instead, use the <a href="alien-species-name-generator">alien species name generator</a>.
+If you want names of alien species instead, use the <a href="/alien-species-name-generator">alien species name generator</a>.